graphcore/popxl-addons/README.md

 - Activate the virtual environment: `. <virtual_env>/bin/activate`
 - Update `pip`: `pip3 install --upgrade pip`
 - If you cloned the `popxl.addons` repo, install its requirements in `popxl-addons` with `pip3 install -r requirements.txt` and add the repo to the python path.
 Otherwise, you can pip install `popxl.addons`: `pip3 install git+ssh://git@phabricator.sourcevertex.net/diffusion/POPXLADDONS/popxladdons.git`.

-## Development

-* To reformat code to repo standard: `make lint`
-* To build documentation: `make docs`
-* Do not push to master branch.
-Make changes through github PR requests.

 ## User guide